thingsdb/ThingsDocs/v0/content/data-types/list/findindex.md

 ### Return value

-The index of the first element in the array that satisfies the provided testing function;
+The index of the first item in the array that passes the test;
 otherwise, `nil` is returned.

 ### Example